FlowFuse/website/src/blog/2024/04/using-webhook-with-node-red.md

 ---
-title: Using Webhook with Node-RED
+title: Using Webhooks with Node-RED
 subtitle: Learn to Integrate and Automate with Webhooks and Node-RED.
 description: Learn how to seamlessly integrate webhooks into your Node-RED applications for automating tasks and enhancing communication.
 Get detailed, step-by-step instructions on setting up webhooks and practical implementation examples.
 date: 2024-04-07
 authors: ["sumit-shinde"]